gw-lw/PHP-MySQL/README.md

 This project implements features with PHP and MySQL

-For more details, please refer to the .doc file.
+For more details, please refer to the project.pdf.